 - ¼ cup plain Greek yogurt

-- 15 oz canned or jarred artichokes not marinated
+- 15 oz canned or jarred artichokes chopped and strained

 - ¼ tsp garlic powder